Mia Ikumi

-Mia Ikumi (征海美亜, Ikumi Mia) was a Japanese manga artist best known for being the illustrator of Tokyo Mew Mew, a manga series she created with Reiko Yoshida.
-Her first manga story The Sleeping Princess of Berry Forest was written when she was just 18 years old.
+Mia Ikumi (征海美亜, Ikumi Mia) was a Japanese manga artist best known for being the creator, illustrator, and storyboarder of Tokyo Mew Mew, a manga series Ikumi created with writer Reiko Yoshida.
+Her first manga story, The Rabbit Who Makes It Rain Stars was written when she was just 18 years old, and was a winning entry in the Nakayoshi Newcomer manga contest.

-Ikumi was diagnosed with a subarachnoid hemorrhage in February 2021, and died on March 7, 2022, from a heart failure brought by the hemorrhage.
+Ikumi died of a subarachnoid hemorrhage on March 7, 2022.